umdfiresa2024/research-Greenspace/README.md

 Individual Crises: Evidence from Crisis Text Line.
 American Journal of Health Economics. <https://doi.org/10.1086/730332>

+## Methods:

-## Question 1: What is the frequency of this data frame?
+The frequency of this data frame is Daily.

-Answer: Daily- day and night

-## Question 2: What is the cross-sectional (geographical) unit of this data frame?
+The cross-sectional unit of this data frame is the Police district.

-Answer: Police district

-Step 6.
-Use the **names** function to display all the variables (column) in the dataframe.
+The column the treatment variable of interest in temp_F.

+The column that represnts the outcome variable of interest is call_bin.

 ``` r
 names(df2)
 ```

-     [1] "daytime"        "policeDistrict" "date"           "actual_date"
+    [1] "policeDistrict" "date"           "temp_K"         "callscount"
-     [5] "year"           "doy"            "temp_K"         "callscount"
-     [9] "temp_F"         "call_bin"       "month"          "dow"
+    [5] "temp_F"         "call_bin"       "month"          "dow"

-## Question 3: Which column represents the treatment variable of interest?

-Answer: temp_F

-## Question 4: Which column represents the outcome variable of interest?

-Answer: call_bin

-Step 7: Create a boxplot to visualize the distribution of the outcome variable under treatment and no treatment.
+This displays all of the variables in df2.

 ``` r
 # histogram or scatterplots